Hong Kong's Cathay Pacific warns against protest outside its premises | MarketScreener

 "It is the responsibility of all of us to rebuild trust in the community and create hope for the younger generation," Kadoorie said.

-(Reporting by Twinnie Siu and Donny Kwok; Writing by Farah Master; Editing by Paul Tait)
+(Reporting by Twinnie Siu, Donny Kwok, Felix Tam, and Jessie Pang; Writing by Farah Master; Editing by Paul Tait)